 Nurse midwives and nurse anesthetists qualify on the basis of education and certification.
 In most cases, clinical nurse specialists and nurse practitioners are not required to hold certification; this goes against the national norm.

-Clinical nurse specialists and nurse practitioners will need to complete programs through accredited colleges or universities.
+Clinical nurse specialists and nurse practitioners will need to complete programs through accredited colleges or universities (Nurse Practitioner programs in Indiana).
 Clinical nurse specialists must complete programs at at least the master’s level.
 Nurse practitioners are not held to this standard.
 However, those that do not have education at the master’s level must maintain certification.
 Certification is national in scope and is issued by third parties.

 Certified Nurse Midwives have both education and certification requirements (https://secure.in.gov/pla/2504.htm).
 They must complete nationally accredited midwife programs and pursue certification through the American College of Nurse-Midwives (www.amcbmidwife.org).
 Certification entails examination.

 A clinical nurse specialist, nurse midwife, or nurse practitioner who seeks prescriptive authority will need two semester hours of graduate coursework in pharmacology.

 An out-of-state advanced practitioner will need to complete continuing education coursework if his or her qualifying pharmacology coursework was completed five or more years in the past.
 The licensing agency can accept continuing education coursework taken at any point during the prior two years.
 The applicant will need to demonstrate 30 total hours of continuing education with at least eight specifically in pharmacology.
 The out-of-state advanced practitioner will also need to demonstrate recent prescriptive experience.